Georgia in the Junior Eurovision Song Contest 2009

 Georgia, winners of Junior Eurovision Song Contest 2008, competed in the Junior Eurovision Song Contest 2009, held in Kyiv, Ukraine.
 GPB held a national final to select the Georgian entry, chosen from 10 competing entries.

 Before Junior Eurovision

 National final

-From the 500 applications sent into GPB, 10 acts were selected to compete in the national final, to be held in 26 September 2009.
+From the 500 applications sent into GPB, 10 acts were selected to compete in the national final, to be held on 26 September 2009.
 The 10 competing acts consisted of individual acts, along with specially-formed groups created by GPB from individual entries.

 The ten acts also took part in a national tour, where, they performed in various towns around Georgia over a monthly period before the national final.